partnering/node-dbus/README.md

 Here are the list with the demonstrated usage case:

 - 1-SimpleService
-    - Shows the most basic usage
+    - Shows the most basic usage of the library
+    - Shows how to define an interface, and object path and how to expose a service
+    - Shows how to declare a DBus method, a DBus property and a DBus signal
+    - Shows how to emit a signal
+- 2-TypesOverview
+    - Defines only methods
+    - Give a nice overview of the different DBus types, how to combine them and how to use them in Javascript

 Usage
 ------